ethancod1ng/binance-mcp-server/README.md

 ## Usage Examples

 Ask Claude to:

+**Market Data:**
 - "Get the current price of Bitcoin"
 - "Show me the order book for ETHUSDT"
+- "Get the 24-hour price statistics for ADAUSDT"

+**Technical Analysis:**
+- "Calculate the RSI for BTCUSDT on 4-hour timeframe"
+- "Show me the MACD indicator for ETHUSDT"
+- "What are the Bollinger Bands for SOLUSDT?"
+- "Calculate moving averages (5, 10, 20, 50) for BNBUSDT"
+- "Find support and resistance levels for DOGEUSDT"

+**Account Management:**
 - "Check my account balance"
+- "Show me my open orders"
+- "Get my trading history for BTCUSDT"

+**Trading (Testnet recommended):**
 - "Place a limit buy order for 0.001 BTC at $50,000"
+- "Cancel my order with ID 12345 for ETHUSDT"
+- "Cancel all open orders for ADAUSDT"

 ## Security